CHANDRAKANTHSD/Text_To_Speech_Converter/README.md

-Title:Text_To_Speech_Converter
-used HTML,CSS and JAVA SCRIPT to build 'Text_To_Speech_Converter' which converts thhe entered text to speech.
+Here I have used HTML,CSS and JAVA SCRIPT to build 'Text_To_Speech_Converter' which converts thhe entered text to speech.